kitestring/B-LacKineticTraceAnalyzer_04-10-2008/README.md

 to create a robust GUI.
 The output files are highly complex, but aesthetically formatted excel files containing no less than 21 worksheets.
 The number of worksheets is dependent on the quantity of data in the log file.
 The formatting streamlined data interpretation and report generation.

+GUI:
+The “Lactate_Logfile_Macro_rev B.xls” file contains the GUI.

+Sample Output:
+The “691498_B-Lac Analysis.xls” file is an example of the output.